github/codeql/docs/language/ql-training-rst/cpp/global-data-flow-cpp.rst

 .. note::

   To see the paths between the source and the sinks, we can convert the query to a path problem query.
-There are a few minor changes that need to be made for this to work - we need an additional import, to specify ``PathNode`` rather than ``Node``, and to add the source/sink to the query output (so that we can automatically determine the paths).
+There are a few minor changes that need to be made for this to work–we need an additional import, to specify ``PathNode`` rather than ``Node``, and to add the source/sink to the query output (so that we can automatically determine the paths).

 Defining additional taint steps
 ===============================